livewire/docs/pages/rendering_components.md

 @livewire('show-contact', $contactId)
 ```

-Any additional parameters passed into Livewire components, will be made available through the `created` lifecycle hook.
+Any additional parameters passed into Livewire components, will be made available through the `mount` lifecycle hook.

 ```php
 class ShowContact extends LivewireComponent